*Updated March 2022

 Who should you choose?
 Well, that’s up to you.
 I said before I have my biases, but Musicbed is a good platform, too.

-Review the sections covered in this post, and rank which areas are most important to you.
+Review the sections covered in this post, and rank which areas are most important to you when choosing between music licensing companies.
 Then judge Soundstripe and Musicbed on your new list of criteria.

 Presto, now you have your answer.